 Bad things about the Okha?

 Not effective as a weapon and the worst survival rate of any warplane for its luckless pilots.
-Four were successfully deployed. operations, 56 were either destroyed with their ‘Betty’ parent aircraft or in making attacks.
+Four were successfully deployed.
+56 were either destroyed with their ‘Betty’ parent aircraft or in making attacks.

 Mainwaring’s wife: The Heinkel 113 fighter was never seen but often reported, likewise the mysteriously reclusive Elizabeth Mainwaring.